What’s Happening with You

 Premature Labor – Premature labor is not something to be taken lightly.
 Although your baby has a good chance of survival outside the womb in a neonatal intensive care unit (NICU), there still exists a high chance for complications.
 If you even suspect that labor may be beginning, call your health care provider immediately.
 Following are some signs and symptoms of premature labor.

-- A change in your vaginal discharge, particularly if it is watery or tinged/streaked pinish or brownish with blood.
-The passage of a thick, gelatenous “mucous plug” may or may not precede this “bloody show.”
+- A change in your vaginal discharge, particularly if it is watery or tinged/streaked pinkish or brownish with blood.
+The passage of a thick, gelatinous “mucous plug” may or may not precede this “bloody show.”